This post may contain affiliate links. For more information, read my disclosure policy.

 - Then, add powdered sugar and mix until smooth.

-- Pour the cream cheese filling on top the cake mixture.
-Bake until light golden on top – the top of the batter forms a crust.
+- Pour the cream cheese filling over cake batter.
+Bake at 350 degrees until light golden brown on top – the top cake layer forms a crust.
 Cooking time is about 40-50 minutes.

 Gooey Butter Cake Variations